Jitpomi/ferrisup/README.md

 A powerful Rust project bootstrapping tool - Start Anywhere, Scale Anywhere

+> **Note:** FerrisUp is under active development.
+While the core templates are fully functional, some advanced features described in this README are still in development and will be included in upcoming versions.

 ## Overview

 FerrisUp CLI is a versatile command-line tool for creating and managing Rust projects with flexible templates.
 Like Create React App for React, FerrisUp makes it easy to start new Rust projects with the right structure and dependencies.